 Visa application services are available by appointment only, which can be booked online through the VFS Global website.

+II.
 UK Travel for Sri Lankans: Visa Requirements and Types

 Sri Lankan passport holders can travel to the UK with a valid visa.
 Sri Lankans with citizenship in non-visa countries, such as the USA, Australia, New Zealand, and the EU, don’t need a visa for visits up to 6 months.
 However, those with Permanent Residence (PR) in a non-visa country still need a visa for UK travel.